sensu/sensu-docs/content/sensu-go/6.0/reference/entities.md

 | annotations |     |
 -------------|------
 description  | Non-identifying metadata to include with event data that you can access with [event filters][6].
-You can use annotations to add data that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API response filtering][14], [sensuctl response filtering][15], or [web UI views][30]. required     | false type         | Map of key-value pairs.
+You can use annotations to add data that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API response filtering][14], [sensuctl response filtering][15], or [web UI views][30].
+**Note**: agent entity `annotations` can be centrally managed using sensuctl, the web-ui, or the Sensu entities API.
+The `agent.yaml` file values for this attribute are only used to bootstrap the entity record if it does not already exist.
+required     | false
+type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`